nightscout/trio-docs/docs/EN/settings/services/notifications.md

 Set this to the lowest value you want a high glucose notification to be triggered at.

 ## Carbs Required Threshold
-Open-iAPS may predict you at risk of having a low blood sugar event, and will accordingly recommend you consume a suggested amount of carbs.
-Carbs Required Threshold determines the minimum amount of carbs required before Open-iAPS can send a notification.
+Open-iAPS may predict a low blood sugar event and recommend consuming a suggested amount of carbs. `Carbs Required Threshold` determines the minimum amount of carbs required before Open-iAPS sends a notification.